richwynmorris/LS180/sql_revision_notes.md

 - Why do we need to prefix column names with table names?

     We need to prefix column names with table names as if two columns have the same name across two different tables, SQL will throw an 'ambiguous' error message in response.

+- What are UUIDs?

+    *"UUIDs (or universally unique identifiers) are very large numbers that are used to identify individual objects or, when working with a database, rows in a database.
+There are a few formats and different ways to generate these numbers (they don't increment by 1 as we've been doing).
+UUIDs are often represented using hexadecimal strings with dashes such as f47ac10b-58cc-4372-a567-0e02b2c3d479."* - LS

 ### Interacting with PostgreSQL